gnachman/iterm2-website/source/features.md

 <section class="feature-block">
 <a name="expose-tabs"></a>
 ### Exposé Tab
-Like OS X's Exposé feature, iTerm2 shows all your tabs on one screen.
+Like macOS's Exposé feature, iTerm2 shows all your tabs on one screen.
 Better yet, you can search through them all at once.
 Go ahead and open as many tabs as you want--you can always find what you're looking for.
 <a href="img/screenshots/expose_full.jpg" target="_blank"><img src="img/screenshots/expose.png"></a>

 </section>